cabo/with-expert-review/draft-bormann-gendispatch-with-expert-review.md

 [^a3-] {{Sections 2 and 3 of RFC7120@BCP100}} [^a4-]

+[^a5-]

 # Augmented Registration Policies {#augment}

 For each of the well-known policies defined in {{Sections 4.7, 4.8, 4.9, and 4.10 of RFC8126@BCP26}}, this document adds a parallel _augmented policy_ that also specifies involving a Designated Expert.

+As long as his has not happened, authors of specifications that want to make use of the augmented registration policies can simply copy the pertinent section below, replace "This policy" with "The policy for this registry", and copy the result into individual sections that establish new registries.

 ## RFC Required With Expert Review {#rfcreq}